22nd Air Landing Division

-The 22nd Infantry Division, which soon became the 22nd Air Landing Division, was a specialized German infantry division in World War II.
+The 22nd Infantry Division, which later became the 22nd Air Landing Division, was a specialized German infantry division in World War II.
 Its primary method of transportation was gliders.
 The division played a significant role in the development of modern day air assault operations.
 Towards the end of the war, the formation was reshaped into the 22nd Volksgrenadier Division.

 History

 Created as 22nd Infantry Division in 1935.
 The 16th regiment participated in the 1939 Invasion of Poland; the rest of the division stayed in garrison on the Siegfried Line in case of a French attack in defense of Poland.
 The division retrained as 22nd Air Landing Division for rapid tactical deployment to capture enemy airbases and performed in that role during the invasion of the Netherlands suffering heavy losses during the failed Battle for The Hague (operation “Fall Festung”), and afterward advanced into France operating as ordinary ground infantry.
 Though planned for use in its air-landing role for the Battle of Crete, it was replaced by another division at the last minute.
 It joined Army Group South in Operation Barbarossa (1941), attacking from Romania and, operating exclusively as ordinary ground infantry, helped storm Sevastopol in the Crimea (1942).

+From January to April 1942, the division was engaged in positional warfare outside Sevastopol and, starting on 8 May 1942, took part in the fighting to retake the Kerch Peninsula.
+In June 1942, it participated in the assault on Sevastopol.
+Following the conclusion of hostilities, the division was transferred to Greece, where it underwent refitting in the Athens and Thessaloniki areas.
+Under an order from the General Army Office dated 29 July 1942, the division was to be reorganized for an airborne role, receiving the additional designation "(L. L. motorisiert trop.)"
+[Airborne, motorized, tropical]; this process also entailed the reorganization of its constituent units.
+The airborne designation was rescinded on 1 October 1942, and the division was subsequently reorganized for deployment to Crete.
+In November 1942, the division deployed to the island of Crete, where it remained until September 1944.